0rqa/Guide-for-second-m.2-slot-on-M710q-M910q/README.md

 ## Parts sourcing and part placement
 The original m.2 slot is M-key 3.2mm -> I used this [one](https://www.aliexpress.com/item/1005004870347795.html).
-But it's possible to  use for example this one from digikey [MDT420M01002](https://www.digikey.com/en/products/detail/amphenol-icc-fci/MDT420M01002/10232907).
+But it's possible to  use this one from digikey [MDT420M01002](https://www.digikey.com/en/products/detail/amphenol-icc-fci/MDT420M01002/10232907).
 Or it's even possible to salvage one from e-waste.
 I heard that up to 4.2mm ones fits but I haven't tried that.

 From SMD parts you will need 8x 0402 220nF, 6x 0402 0k (or just solder blob lol), 1x 0402 10k (or two if you are bad at soldering)